 What if we would use technology to place razor sharp focus on the crux of the issue: Improving people’s judgment and the context that supports it?

-We would nudge people to apply a moral compass to encourage ethical reflection at the very moment they make critical judgments, such as during meetings; in the afternoon when morals decline; in risky geographies; or when under pressure – triggered by calendar reads, time of day, GPS and pulse deviations respectively.
+We would nudge people to apply a moral compass to encourage ethical reflection at the very moment they make critical judgments, such as during meetings; in the afternoon when morals decline; in risky geographies; or when under pressure.

 But why?
 Because behavioural economics research has shown that nudging people with moral reminders at the moment of decision-making leads to far more ethical behavior: students don't cheat on tests and people report more honestly on insurance claims.